-- a) Native vegetation removal report

-- b) Site assessment report (if applicable)

-- Recent photos that demonstrate current condition and type of native vegetation
+- · Native vegetation removal report - Site assessment report (if applicable) - Recent photos that demonstrate current condition and type of native vegetation - · Aerial imagery map(s) clearly identifying which native vegetation will be removed

-5. Glossary
+Glossary

-Access track - A track which provides electricity distributors access to Utility installations for undertaking maintenance.
-The establishment of a new access track is not considered maintenance under the procedure.
+Access track - A track which provides water service providers access to Utility installations for undertaking maintenance.
+The establishment of a new access track is not considered maintenance under the Procedure.